carol975/carol975.github.io/_posts/2024-01-01-into-the-everglades.markdown

 Wait.
 Hold up, hold up.
 Slog through the mud?

 The boots Michael gave me only goes up to a little above my ankle and I didn’t wear waterproof pants.
 So this meant I would need to plod through this waist-high river half soaked in a mixture of sawgrass, mud and potentially water bugs while walking on the uneven limestone riverbed for the next hour.
 Oh did I mention there could be alligators in the water as well?!
-A group of defenseless humans walking in the river would be just like pizza deliveries for these hungry beasts, and we wouldn’t even ask for tips!
+A group of defenseless humans walking in the river would be just like pizza deliveries for these hungry beasts, and they wouldn’t even tip!

 Before I left home I searched up tours in Everglades, ten out of ten results were airboat rides.
-The picture on every program advertised a group of happy tourists wearing t-shirts and sunglasses cruising through the calm water of Everglades while holding up smartphones taking pictures of the surroundings and nodding at each other as if the beauty of the nature had somewhat won their approval.
+The picture on every program advertised a group of happy tourists wearing t-shirts and sunglasses cruising through the calm water of Everglades while holding up smartphones taking pictures and nodding at each other as if the beauty of the nature had somewhat won their approval.

 Wasn’t I supposed to be just like one of these tourists?
 Sitting comfortably in a nice and dry boat enjoying the scenery passing by, occasionally pointing out an interesting-looking bird or plant to my fellow travelers and chuckle elegantly?